-The trail hugs then mountain before it eventually reaches a split from which you will head downhill into the canyon.
+The trail hugs the mountain before it eventually reaches a split from which you will head downhill into the canyon.

 As you get down into the canyon, the shade comes back, and you will reconnect with the stream and head up alongside it.

-From here it is less than a quarter-mile or so before you reach lower Switzer falls.
+From there, it is less than a quarter mile or so before you reach lower Switzer Falls.

-Once you get to the top of the falls, you will basically just be following the creek back to upper Switzer falls.
-There is not much of a trail here so you will simply be following the stream and looking out for poison oak.
+Once you get to the top of the falls, you will basically just be following the creek back to Upper Switzer falls.
+There is not much of a trail here, so you will merely be following the stream and looking out for poison oak.

 All in all, this is a great hike, one that I highly recommend.
-I would get there early though to try and avoid the crowds if you go.
+I would get there early to try and avoid the crowds if you go.
 Let me know what you think in the comments.